 Moodle Workplace: Its killer feature?

-Vanilla Moodle: Not out of the box, Yes thanks to IOMAD
+Vanilla Moodle™: Not out of the box, yes thanks to IOMAD

-Multitenancy is a common and longstanding feature request that for reasons unknown Moodle hasn’t decided to accomodate.
-At some point developers have considered the idea, put the project was ultimately shelved.
+Multitenancy is a common and long-standing feature request.
+At some point developers have considered the idea, but the project was ultimately shelved.
 Instead, limited separation of users and experiences was made possible with cohort themes.
 Other plugins have come up to try and make up for the limitation.

 Fortunately, there’s IOMAD.
 The product of Scottish Moodle Partner E-Learn Design, it uses a clever tweak on the default database that lets it host separate user bases and experiences.
 Check out iomad.org to learn more, download or inquire about E-Learn Design managed multitenancy.